The Rev. Randy P. orso

 The Rev. Orso has been taking pieces of training in Mental Health First Aid in Monroe County, Question, Persuade, Refer, Suicide Prevention Training in Wayne County, and Trauma-Informed Care in Wilkes-Barre.
 This is a great opportunity for me to increase my knowledge and advocacy on Mental Health.

 For Recovery Month, Rev. Orso spoke to the Wayne County Commissioners Office and the Quality Council about his volunteerism with recovery focused advocacy.
 He also spoke at the Suicide Prevention Walk at the Wallenpaupack Regional High School.
-Rev. Orso worked recently part-time as a warmline mentor.
-He has decided to dedicate and split his time between his aged parents and activism.
+Rev. Orso worked in therecent past as a part-time as a warmline mentor.
+He has since decided to dedicate and split his time between his aged parents and activism.